-Majority of structural items e.g. walls/floors/platforms constructed of wood in "wet" and/or high humidity facilities.
+Majority of structural items e.g. walls/floors/platforms constructed of wood in "wet" and/or high humidity areas.

-2.24.04: Is there adequate lighting in the packing and storage areas?
+5.09.04: Is there adequate lighting in the production and storage areas?

 Total compliance (5 points): Adequate lighting should be made available in all areas where inspection operations and inspections are occurring.
-This includes production areas, storage areas, hand-washing areas, locker rooms, maintenance areas and restrooms.
-The lighting should be strong enough to allow workers to see clearly so that they can conduct their work in an unobstructed manner.
+This includes all areas where food is examined, manufactured, processed, packed, or held and where equipment or utensils are cleaned, maintenance areas, restrooms, etc. The lighting should be strong enough to allow workers to see clearly so that they can conduct their work in an unobstructed manner.
 The color of lighting should be such that it does not hide dirt, decay, etc.

-Single/isolated instance(s) of an area that has lights but the lighting is not strong enough.
+• Single/isolated instance(s) of an area that has lights but the lighting is not strong enough.
 This could be due to burnt out bulbs, missing bulbs, improperly spaced lighting or lighting of insufficient wattage.